ovh/docs/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian12-netplan/guide.en-gb.md

 ### DHCP configuration

-Replace the content of `/etc/netplan/50-cloud-init.yaml` with the following content:
+Replace the content of `/etc/netplan/50-cloud-init.yaml` with the following:

 ```yaml
 network: